thomasa88/ParametricText/docs/usage.rst

 Parameters` in the Design workspace and :guilabel:`MANAGE` -> :guilabel:`Change Text Parameters` in the Manufacture workspace.

-Due to Fusion API limitations, ParametricText is not added to a menu in the Flat pattern environment.
-As a workaround, you can assign a keyboard shortcut to "Change Text Parameters".

 |img_menu|

 .. |img_menu| image:: images/modify_menu.png